Chronology : 18th century 1790-1799 21st century 2000-2009 2003 2010-2019 2020 to now 2021

 London is a hub for international operations and price controls.
 Sir Philip Oppenheimer retired in 1993 after 45 years as head of the Central Selling Organization of the cartel.
 This powerful position enabled him to keep exceptional gems.

-On May 18 in Geneva, Christie's sells the Oppenheimer Blue that had belonged to Sir Philip.
-Weighing 14.62 carats, it is the largest fancy vivid blue diamond ever offered at auction.
-It is estimated CHF 38M, lot 242.
-It has been set on a ring by Verdura.
+On May 18, 2016, Christie's sold as lot 242 for CHF 57M from a lower estimate of CHF 38M the Oppenheimer Blue that had belonged to Sir Philip.
+Weighing 14.62 carats, it was in period the largest fancy vivid blue diamond ever offered at auction.
+It is estimated CHF 38M It has been set on a ring by Verdura.

 The clarity of the Oppenheimer Blue is excellent, graded VVS1 by the GIA.
-However, it does not reach the absolute purity of the Blue Moon, cushion cut to 12.03 carats, sold for CHF 49M including premium by Sotheby's on November 11, 2015, whose stunning clarity generates a phosphorescence effect under ultraviolet radiation.
+However, it does not reach the absolute purity of the Blue Moon, sold for CHF 49M by Sotheby's in 2015, whose stunning clarity generates a phosphorescence effect under ultraviolet radiation.

 The exceptional saturation characterizing the fancy vivid blue hue is enhanced on the Oppenheimer Blue by a highly efficient rectangular cut.